crossplane/crossplane/design/design-doc-packages-v2.md

    `spec.desiredState: Active`.
 3. Set `status.currentRevision` to full image name used for `PackageRevision` (this can be obtained from the `Pod` in the install `Job`)
-4. Report status of `PackageRevision` in the the status of the `Package`.
+4. Report status of `PackageRevision` in the status of the `Package`.

 **`Package` Created with `spec.revisionActivationPolicy: Manual`**